ArpitaRawat7/Superstore_Sales_And_Profitable_Analysis/README.md

 1. Download the 'Superstore_Performance.pbix' file from this repository.
 2. Open in Power BI Desktop.
 3. Interact with the Year Slicer at the top to see how metrics shift over time

-Open in Power BI Desktop.
-Interact with the Year Slicer at the top to see how metrics shift over time.